Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 1.9.20 =
+- Added button_only parameter to [asp_product] shortcode.
+When set to "1", no product title and info is displayed.
 - Fixed PHP notices when viewing some products with variations.

 = 1.9.19 =